51 Types of Tables for Your Home

 1. Dining Table

 A dining table is a large table used for sharing formal meals.
-It is big enough to seat four to twelve people, and more, depending on the size.
+It is big enough to seat four to twelve people and more, depending on the size.
 Dining room tables can be created from various materials, shapes, and sizes.
-Dining tables vary in sizes, shapes, and seating capacities.
-Some are part of a whole dining set with matching chairs.
+Dining tables vary in size, shape, and seating capacities.
+Some are part of a complete dining set with matching chairs.
 When shopping for a dining table, it's vital to know your room's measurements as well as its accessibility before deciding on the shape and dimension.
-It's also important to decide if you want a formal dinner table or something more casual for your dining room.
+It's also important to determine if you want a formal dinner table or something more casual for your dining room.

 2. Kitchen Table

 A kitchen table can fit into many kitchen layouts; it's smaller than a dining room table.
 While dining tables are typically used for more formal dining, kitchen tables are more casual eat-in spots for smaller meals.

 Pro tip: When choosing between a dining table and a smaller kitchen table, consider the general use of the furniture, the number of people using the table, and the size of your space.
 Kitchen tables are efficient for small family use, while dining tables are for bigger and more formal gatherings.